vlipco/rgulp-repo/Readme.md

 ## Including in a project

-Once you have your environment with all dependencies, you simply include an RGfile than must either have js or coffee extension.
+Once you have your environment with all dependencies, you simply include an RGfile.coffee (or RGfile.js) at the root of your project.

 This tells Rgulp how to get this repo and apply if to your repo, this is a sample of what it should look like: